Shad Gaspard search: Coast Guard suspends efforts to find WWE star who went missing off Venice Beach

 The Coast Guard's Base Los Angeles/Long Beach said it suspended its efforts "after 16.5 hours of searching with multiple rescue assets covering 70 square nautical miles and seven search patterns."

-Gaspard was among several swimmers who got caught up in strong rip current on Sunday, prompting Los Angeles County lifeguards to rescue a 10-year-old boy who is believed to be Gaspard's son.
+Gaspard was among several swimmers who got caught up in strong rip current Sunday near the 4200 block of South Ocean Front Walk, prompting Los Angeles County lifeguards to rescue a 10-year-old boy who is believed to be Gaspard's son.

 The boy was described as being in good shape after being pulled from the water.
 He was not hospitalized.